Introduction- Headless PWA

 The admin can add/edit carousel images by navigating through Mobikul->Mobikul Carousel Image sub-menu option as shown below in the snapshot.

-In order to add a carousel image tap on the Add Images button on the to right-hand corner then that brings up the add image section as shown below in the snapshot.
+In order to add a carousel image tap on the Add Images button on the top right-hand corner then which brings up the add image section as shown below in the snapshot.

 Here, the admin will –